Berlin wasn't waiting for me. It never had been.

 Letting go to get there

-I got rid of everything non-essential in my life, save for a few mementos like framed degrees and life-accompanying paperwork.
+I got rid of everything non-essential in my life, save for a few mementos like framed degrees and important paperwork.

 It was a five- or six-month process, starting the moment I decided to move.
-I couldn't just lift up my broken life and move it into a different city; I had to purge what was weighing me down.
+I couldn't just carry my broken life with me into a different city; I had to purge what was weighing me down.

 I did what I do best: I made lists.
-Each item in my life would either be sold, kept, donated, stored, or destroyed.
+Everything in my life would either be sold, kept, donated, stored, or destroyed.

 Not just possessions.
 I took inventory of my habits, friendships, and commitments.
-I hired a coach and learned about myself and my potential.
+I hired a coach, learned about myself and my potential, and set about doing the work.

-On the train back home after selling my car, I sensed the freedom I thought I was giving up.
-My stomach twisted at the idea.
+On the train back home after selling my car, I felt both the freedom I thought I was losing and the promise of something greater on the other side.
+My stomach turned a bit, as my body tried to make sense of what I had done.

-But I had to know what I had, to know what I was missing.
+As I shed more of what didn't matter, space begin opening up inside of me, too.
+I had to know what I had to know what I was missing.

 Deciding to go: France